Our salmon don’t have to disappear

 - Invasive bass species devour juvenile salmon on their way to the ocean.

-- Year after year, ODFW’s brood stock collection falls short of its goals, while seals feast on adult salmon returning to spawn in the river.
+- Year after year, ODFW’s brood stock collection has fallen short of its goals, while seals feasted on adult salmon returning to spawn in the river.

-- Pollution, sediment and warmer water impede the salmon life cycle.
+- Pollution, sediment and warmer water have impeded the salmon life cycle.

-- Old, deteriorated fish hatcheries produce too few smolts.
+- Old, deteriorated fish hatcheries have produced too few smolts.

-- The Coquille River is a low priority in the state budget.
+- The Coquille River has been a low priority in the state budget.

 We’re stepping up

-We are developing a new kind of cooperative relationship with the Oregon Department of Fish and Wildlife – to address the salmon crisis, and ultimately to co-manage the Coquille watershed.
-We will collaborate with state and local officials, landowners and sportsmen to clean up the river, thwart the predators, revitalize the hatcheries and restore habitat.
+Today we are collaborating with state and local officials, landowners and sportsmen to clean up the river, thwart the predators, revitalize the hatcheries and restore habitat.